 The year in review

-The year 2020 witnessed a series of amendments aimed at introducing greater ease of doing business in India, and at bringing the current law into line with the rapid economic growth in the country to aid, inter alia, foreign direct investments, public–private partnerships and public utilities infrastructure developments.
-A series of measures were taken by the legislature and judiciary to diminish the economic impact of the covid-19 pandemic in India.
+The year 2021 witnessed a series of amendments aimed at introducing greater ease of doing business in India, and at bringing the current law into line with the rapid economic growth in the country to aid, inter alia, foreign direct investments, public–private partnerships and public utilities infrastructure developments.
+A series of measures were taken by the legislature and judiciary to adapt to developments on account of the covid-19 pandemic.

-Owing to the financial stress caused by the covid-19 crisis and with the object of avoiding corporates, especially micro, small and medium-sized enterprises, from being forced into insolvency or liquidation, the central government issued a notification on 24 March 2020 to increase the threshold of the minimum amount of default for the purpose of initiating the corporate insolvency resolution process (CIRP) under Section 4 of the IBC from a sum of 100,000 rupees to 10 million rupees.
+Owing to the financial stress caused by the covid-19 crisis and with the object of avoiding corporates, especially in MSMEs, from being forced into insolvency or liquidation, the central government issued a notification on 24 March 2020 to increase the threshold of the minimum amount of default for the purpose of initiating the corporate insolvency resolution process (CIRP) under Section 4 of the IBC from a sum of 100,000 rupees to 10 million rupees.

 This order of extension also applies to:

 - all periods of limitation prescribed under the Arbitration Act and under Section 138 of the Negotiable Instruments Act, 1881 (Dishonour of cheque for insufficiency etc. of funds);

 - extension of the time limit for passing arbitral awards under Section 29A of the Arbitration Act, which provides for making an arbitral award within a prescribed time;